KenT2/pipresents-beep/README.md

 Licence
 =======

 See the licence.md file.
-Pi Presents is Careware to help support a small museum charity of which I am a Trustee http://www.museumoftechnology.org.uk  Particularly if you are using Pi Presents in a profit making situation a donation would be appreciated.
+Pi Presents is Careware to help support a small museum charity http://www.museumoftechnology.org.uk  Particularly if you are using Pi Presents in a profit making situation a donation would be appreciated.

 Installing Pi Presents Beep